 The prices are slightly more expensive than for a flight (starting from 60 USD and up from Ho Chi Minh City to Hanoi) and the travel time will be much longer.
 However, it’s an adventure!

-As we were in Da Nang, which is a city in the middle part of Vietnam, we decided to take an overnight bus.
-It would be just a good night sleep on a 10-hour bus ride and we’re there.
+So first we made our way to Da Nang, which is a city in the middle part of Vietnam.
+We took an overnight bus to Hanoi from there.
+It would be just a good night’s sleep on a 10-hour bus ride and we’re there.

 If you are planning a longer visit to Vietnam, get some good ideas in this 1 month Vietnam itinerary.
 Or if you wanna continue your travels to nearby countries, taking the bus from Vietnam to Laos is always a great idea.